NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Safety property ensures that all processes will execute as atomic, either executing on all nodes, or reverting as a whole.
 This is possible due to the deterministic nature of the process (executed on every node), which is also valid for NEO network and blockchain protocols on general.

 * Liveness guarantees that network won't be stopped (unless more than $f$ byzantine nodes), by using a mechanism called "change view", that allows Backup nodes to switch Primary node when it seems byzantine.
 A timeout mechanism is used, and by doubling delays exponentially at every view, PBFT can prevent attacks from malicious network delays that cannot grow indefinitely.
 In the current formula, timeout happens following a left-shift operator according to the current view number, for example:

-  * Considering 15 second blocks: 15 << 1 is 30; 15 << 2 is 60; 15 << 3 is 120; 15 << 4 is 240.
+  * Considering 15 second blocks: 15 << 1 is 30s (first change view); 15 << 2 is 60s; 15 << 3 is 120s; 15 << 4 is 240s.
-  * Considering 1 second blocks: 1 << 1 is 2; 1 << 2 is 4; 1 << 3 is 8; 1 << 4 is 16.
+  * Considering 1 second blocks: 1 << 1 is 2s; 1 << 2 is 4s; 1 << 3 is 8s; 1 << 4 is 16s.

 The considered network on PBFT assumes that it "may fail to deliver messages, delay them, duplicate them, or deliver them out of order".
 They also considered public-key cryptography to validate identify of replicas, which is also the same for NEO dBFT.
 Since algorithm does not rely on synchrony for safety, it must rely on it for liveness^[This was demonstrated by paper "Impossibility of distributed consensus with one faulty process"].
 The resiliency of $3f+1$ is optimal for a Byzantine Agreement [@BrachaToueg1985], with at most $f$ malicious nodes.